Own-Data-Privateer/hoardy-web/README.md

 - it takes a lot of effort to recover `HTTP` data from the [`PCAP`](./tool/README.md#glossary) dumps; and
 - `PCAP` dumps are IP packet-level, thus also inefficient for this use case; and
 - `PCAP` dumps of SSL traffic can not be compressed much, thus storing the raw captures will take a lot of disk space.

-And then you still need something like this suite to look into the generated archives.
+- and then you'll still need something like this suite to inspect the generated archives;
+- and then you'll still need some more tools to use those archives for Wayback Machine-like replay and generation of website mirrors.

+And `hoardy-web` tool can't help you with the latter, at the moment.

 ## [archiveweb.page](https://github.com/webrecorder/archiveweb.page) and [replayweb.page](https://github.com/webrecorder/replayweb.page)